Orbicella faveolata: Biology

-Like other corals, Orbicella faveolata has a symbiotic relationship with dinoflagellates in the genus Symbiodinium.
+Like other corals, Orbicella faveolata has a symbiotic relationship with dinoflagellates in the family Symbiodiniaceae.
 These symbionts are commonly known as zooxanthellae and large numbers are present in the coral's living tissue.
-Several different species of Symbiodinium associate with the coral, depending on the degree of light intensity reaching the part of the surface where they reside.
-When artificial shading was applied by researchers to corals for some weeks, the Symbiodinium died out in the shaded portion.
-When the light was restored, zooxanthellae became reinstated, but in many instances, the original species was replaced by a different species of Symbiodinium.
+Several different species of Symbiodiniaceae associate with the coral, depending on the degree of light intensity reaching the part of the surface where they reside.
+When artificial shading was applied by researchers to corals for some weeks, the endosymbionts died out in the shaded portion.
+When the light was restored, zooxanthellae became reinstated, but in many instances, the original species was replaced by a different species of Symbiodiniaceae.

-The surface of the coral can be considered a microbiome, an ecological community of micro-organisms.
-The zooxanthellae, bacteria and archaea present vary with the time of year and in the spring (but not the autumn) their composition is also affected by the health of the coral and whether it is suffering from yellow-band disease.
+A coral has a very diverse microbiome, an ecological community of micro-organisms.
+The zooxanthellae, bacteria and archaea present are quite dynamic and are affected by the health of the coral.
+Orbicella corals are affected by multiple diseases including yellow-band disease.

-Orbicella faveolata is related to the coral species lobed star coral (Orbicella annularis) and the species boulder star coral (Orbicella franksi) which both live in the Caribbean Sea and the Gulf of Mexico in areas such as the Bahamas and Bermuda.
+Orbicella faveolata is related to the coral species lobed star coral (Orbicella annularis) and the species boulder star coral (Orbicella franksi), all exist in the Caribbean Sea and the Gulf of Mexico in areas such as the Bahamas and Bermuda.
 The species Paramontastraea saleborsa and Astrea curta have similarly sized corallites.
 The species P. saleborsa was also formally placed in the coral genus Montastraea.

 Status

 Orbicella faveolata is a slow-growing species and the rate at which new colonies are formed is less than the rate at which mature colonies die.
-It is susceptible to bleaching and to several coral diseases including yellow-band disease, black band disease and plague.
-Numbers of individuals are believed to have declined by over 50% in the last thirty years and the International Union for Conservation of Nature lists its conservation status as being "endangered".
+It is susceptible to bleaching and to several coral diseases including stony coral tissue loss disease, yellow-band disease, black band disease and white plague.
+Numbers of individuals are believed to have declined by over 50% in the last thirty years and the International Union for Conservation of Nature lists its conservation status as being endangered.